JLu07/docs/docs/intro.md

 ### NFT Reputation Economics
 In the DeepGo world, NFT is an important piece of identity, affecting value capture and unlocking platform functions.
 The mining incentives (core tokens) that users get through social networking and investment can be considered as tokenized reputation.
 Through consuming core tokens, reputational value is minted into NFT by upgrading.
 The user's skills and reputation NFTs are upgraded simultaneously, and more gains are unlocked, which forms a positive cycle based on reputation.
 ### Ecosystem Landscape
 DeepGo launch features based on how difficult they are to get started, gradually grow and strengthen the community and allow users and the platform to grow in tandem.
-Currently, rating and strategy are open, with structured investments and Launchpad to follow.
+Currently, rating and strategy are open, with tranche fund and Launchpad to follow.
 Simple features first, then difficult, and users gradually accumulate skills when upgrading the reputation NFT to prepare for new functions.